buildcom/BossyUI/CONTRIBUTING.md

 * We use the fork & pull Git model, fork a local copy.
 * Install Git, Node, Gulp
 * Run `npm install` to install all NPM packages.
+* Run `bower install` to install all bower packages.

 Contributing Guide
 ==================